 The amounts are higher if you or your spouse are blind or over age 65.
 Most taxpayers have the choice of either taking a standard deduction or itemizing.
 If you qualify for the standard deduction and your standard deduction is more than your total itemized deductions, you should claim the standard deduction in most cases and don’t need to file a Schedule A, Itemized Deductions, with your tax return.

-Those who are married and filing jointly will have an increased standard deduction of $24,000, up from the $13,000 it would have been under previous law.
+Those who are married and filing jointly will now have an increased standard deduction of $24,000, compared to the $13,000 it would have been under the previous law.

-Single taxpayers and those who are married and file separately now have a $12,000 standard deduction, up from the $6,500 it would have been for this year prior to the reform.
+Single taxpayers and those who are married and file separately now have a $12,000 standard deduction, compared to the $6,500 it previously would have been.

 The personal exemption has been eliminated with the tax reform bill.

 The estate exemption doubles to $11.2 million per individual and $22.4 million per couple in 2018.